 *RESUMED - 11:30A.M

 ITEM NO. 11 – Review Statement of Revenue & Expenses to Date Cheryl Roberts presented the “Statement of Revenue and Expenses’ to date.
-Judge Edwin “Win” S Graham IV expressed concerns about exceeding the courthouse maintenance budget.
-The chiller and boiler have required more maintenance this year, which is unavoidable.
+Judge Edwin “Win” S Graham IV expressed concerns about exceeding the courthouse’s maintenance budget as both the chiller and boiler have required more maintenance this year.
 Exhibit K *No Action Taken

 ITEM NO. 12 – Accept Donation for Rocky Mound Road Asphalt.
 Commissioner Stacy Creswell presented a donation of $1,800 from Layne & Mary Kramer for asphalt on Rocky Mound Road.
 NEXT, Commissioner Stacy Creswell made a motion to accept the donation.
 Commissioner Scott Shook seconded the motion, which carried unanimously (5-0).
 Exhibit L